tweetledee/tweetledee/README.md

-tweetledee
+Tweetledee
 ==========

-**A PHP library that provides an incredibly easy way to access Twitter data as pretty printed JSON or XML RSS feed**
+**A PHP library that provides an incredibly easy way to access Twitter data as JSON, pretty printed JSON, or RSS feeds**

 ## The 1.5 Minute Guide to Successful Installation
 **You will need the following**:
- - Access to a web server with PHP version 5.1.2 or higher
+ - Access to a web server with PHP version 5.1.2 or higher (5.4 or higher for pretty printed JSON)
  - libcurl installed on your web server (provides cURL - http://curl.haxx.se/libcurl/)
  - A Twitter "app" from which you will obtain the:
 	1) consumer key